 Instructions

-- Transfer mixture to a clean glass bowl and stir in the cream, salt and vanilla.
+- Transfer mixture to a clean glass bowl or better yet, pour directly into a blender container.
+Stir in the cream, salt and vanilla.
+If using the blender, blend for 45 seconds.
 Cover and chill for 6-8 hours or overnight.
+I've been chilling directly in the blender container which saves a bowl.

 - The next day it should be congealed like soft gelatin.
 It is now ready to go in the ice cream maker!
 Yay!